helabahria/trial-repo/contributing.md

 ## Pull Requests

-1. Fork the project on GitHub.
+1. Fork the project on GitHub:
   [Help Guide to Fork a Repository](https://help.github.com/en/articles/fork-a-repo/).
-2. Clone the project.
+2. Clone the project:
    [Help Guide to Clone a Repository](https://help.github.com/en/articles/cloning-a-repository)

-3. Create a branch specific to the issue you are working on.
+3. Create a branch specific to the issue you are working on:
  ```shell
  git checkout -b feature/AmazingFeature
  ```
-4. Commit your Changes using a descriptive commit message.
+4. Commit your Changes using a descriptive commit message:
  ```shell
  git commit -m 'Add some AmazingFeature'
  ```